Promoting Your Website Through Internet Directories

 Scott Hendison hereby grants reprint rights for all of his own articles on this website providing that the following three italicized lines (with the live link) are included as a byline:

 Scott Hendison is a computer & internet consultant based in Portland Oregon, specializing in search engine placement and internet marketing.
-For more information about his
+For more information visit his SEO Consulting site.

 Failure to include the above two lines will violate my copyright, and I may come looking for you if I'm bored...
 Please don't steal it!